 Farm Open Times, Tours and Group Bookings

-We are open very Saturday through the year, 9-3.
+We are open very Saturday through the year, 9am -3pm.
+Around Christmas this year we’ll be closed on Saturday Dec 30 only.
 Our fresh feijoas are available seasonally, usually around March.
 If you’d like to join our mailing list we send out a note each February with a season update and how it’s looking.

 When the farm is open kids can run around, play with our mini-ponies Twinkle Toes and Smokey the Bandit, and our mini-goats Em and Ellie, and other farm animals.
 We also do organic tea and coffee, cakes and light lunches from our lovely retro coffee van ” Myrtle”, and have a beautiful new farm shop filled with artisan gifts and gourmet goodies from around the district.

 We welcome group bookings from any interested parties, including clubs.
 We can tailor an event to suit your group’s needs, and can include morning or afternoon tea.
 Contact us to book a time.
 Groups can come all year and any day by arrangement.